 Within Amazonian shamanic culture, the use of master plants for knowledge and healing have been a part of tradition for thousands of years.
 Trees, shrubs and vines make up many of these master plants and they are known for their powerful teaching and healing effects.

-Plants such as Ayahuasca, bobinsana, chiric sanango, ajo sacha, and chuchuhuasi are some of the perhaps best known.
+Plants such as Grandmother Tea, bobinsana, chiric sanango, ajo sacha, and chuchuhuasi are some of the perhaps best known.
 These plants can teach and heal the body in unique ways and each one has its own quality and vibration, some are well known for teaching visionary knowledge, others for creating energy in the body, some for cleansing and releasing and some for healing specific ailments, conditions or illnesses in the body.

 The teachings of the plants are both powerful and subtle at the same time, they can communicate with you on a subconscious or conscious, insightful, dream, visionary, perceptive and awareness levels and they can work in your body on a cellular level as well as an outwardly level such as sweats or shaking.

 The master plant will usually be ingested for the first 3 days, sometimes depending on circumstances this can be extended.
 After this time, you will have the next 7 days to be with the vibration of that plant within your body and during this time the master plant can start to reveal itself.

 Master plants require a more stricter diet regime than The Grandmother sacrament, the food regime that you would keep during this time is called a dieta.
 A dieta requires you to eat a very bland diet of food that has ‘no personality’ such as rice and lentils, this is due to the vibration of the food being consumed and it interfering with the vibration of the master plant that is being ingested.
 Usually you would only have food once per day, again to help you keep true to the vibration of the master plant.
 The food will be without any type of seasoning such as salt, pepper, herbs, which can all constitute to a change in vibration.